Pixens/Payments-Tracker-Sellix/README.md

-# Cashapp Payments Tracker (Sellix)
+# Payments Tracker (Sellix)

-Tracks all cashapp payments using a webhook.
+Tracks all cashapp & paypal payments using a webhook.

-- Use `ngrok http 6969` to get the webhook URL.
+- Use `ngrok http 100` to get the webhook URL.